PolPasop/cor-dashboard/README.md

 The dashboard is an overview of the content of the CoR website with a focus on the translation activity.
 It offers a preview of the contant already published and being translated.

-il permet de constater les tendances

-permet de s'assurer que lors d'évènement impliquant une certaine langue, du contenu est bien disponble pour cette langue.

-se fixer des objectifs et avoir un indicateur

-objectif: Pour [date personnalisée],  l'objectif est d'obtenir un taux de traduction de [X]% pour les langues suivantes [langues]
+During some events, the dashboard can help to check if relevant content is available for targeted users.

 Objectives:
 - show an overview of all the content of the website.
-The overview can be filtered.
+The overview can be filtered
-- to check the translations
+- check the availability of translated content